by Mike Ratliff

 On the other hand, the enemy of the Souls of Men is a counterfeiter.
 He is a deceiver and that is why our Lord called Him the Devil.
 From the very beginning of God intervening into the lives of His people, there has been convoluted confusion emanating from Satan and his seed.
 Remember, God is not the author of confusion amongst His people, but of succinct truth and light.
 Where there is doctrinal confusion within the visible Church, there is the fingerprint of our enemy.

 Our enemy, the counterfeiter, cannot thwart the truth.
 God preserves His truth and Satan was defeated at the Cross of Christ.
-Satan is not omniscient, omnipresent, and omnipotent, but God is all of that and infinitely more.
+Satan is not omniscient, omnipresent, or omnipotent, but God is all of that and infinitely more.
 In his defeat, Satan’s kingdom was overrun by God’s grace.
 He has no power to steal salvation from anyone whom God saves.
 However, he can and does attack the faith of believers.
 God uses this to test their faith.
 This testing strengthens genuine faith, but reveals disingenuous faith.

 We live in a time of ever increasing apostasy within the visible Church.
 The first and second Great Awakenings in Britain and the United States, times of remembering God, obeying God, and repentance, were both followed by forgetting God, disobeying God, and a moving from God focused service to man-focused religion.
 There were bright spots in the 19th Century in the ministries of men such as C.H.
 Spurgeon and John A. Broadus, but that century also saw the rise of Christian liberalism.
 Spurgeon decried it as the ‘Great Downgrade.’
 This was a moving from God focused Gospel preaching to Man-focused compromise in which the Gospel was seen as something that could be manipulated by men instead of being totally within the Sovereign Grace of God.
 Those who engendered this movement attacked those who withstood them, seeing them as ‘backward’ and ‘old-fashioned.’
 However, I wonder if they understood that their churches and ministries had been placed upon the path that led to the contamination of Biblical Higher Criticism and eventual death as the spiritual life was drained from them over the ensuing decades as their congregations became marked by apathy.

 There was a backlash against this.
 It was Christian Fundamentalism.
 D.L Moody was part of this.
 However, the 20th Century, the most violent century of all time, became a time of increasing movement away from this Fundamentalism into man-focused religion.
 No one seemed to understand that they were simply repeating the error of those in the Great Downgrade Controversy and those who liberalized their churches following the Great Awakenings.
 However, this time something different happened.
 Those very compromising churches that were watering down the Gospel, created their own subculture by becoming involved in politics and thereby becoming the Religious Right.
-This caused a backlash with the arising of Neo-Evangelism and the Emergent movements.
+This caused a backlash with the arising of Neo-Evangelism, Emergent, and NAR movements.
 Their cry was, “Everything must change!”
 They pushed for a return to the primitive roots of Christianity on one hand while demanding cultural relevance within the Gospel on the other.
 The former is a very old path to error called Restorationism.

 Restorationists teach that there will be a restoration of all things as they were before the fall; a perfect state.
 Virtually all Christians have thought that their approach to Christianity is the right one, but Restorationists believe that the true form or emphasis has been lost for a long time and they are being used by God to restore the original.
 They believe and teach that all they are contending with are wrong and they are right.
 The way Church has been done for the last 2000 years is wrong and God is leading them back to the correct way to worship and serve God.
 We must admit that the pull to this ‘message’ is very strong.
 Who doesn’t desire to serve God the way He wants and demands?
 Don’t we all deeply desire to worship God in Spirit and Truth?

 However, God has not forgotten His children nor has He forsaken the truth.
 Even though we believe that things could not get much worse in Christendom, the Church has been under this sort of attack in every age.
 In these ages God has raised up men who contended for the truth even if it appeared to cost them everything.
-Men such as Athenasius, Augustine, Wycliffe, Luther, Tyndale, and Owen all stood against the encroaching darkness in their day.
+Men such as Athenasius, Augustine, Wycliffe, Luther, Tyndale, Bunyan, and Owen all stood against the encroaching darkness in their day.
 They contended with those who were attempting to return to a perceived former, more pure religion.

 Therefore, when we hear of new and enticing ‘doctrines’ in our day about returning to a more pure form of Christianity by destroying or deconstructing what is considered Orthodox shouldn’t we ask God for wisdom and obey Him by searching the scriptures to see if what these people are saying is so?
 This is what the Bereans did when Paul preached the Gospel in their Synagogue.
 Instead of simply believing him or persecuting him they checked out what he said with the Word of God.
 My brethren, nothing has changed.
 This is still what God is calling for us to do.